ii0606226/gdrive-compendium/rustfoil-steps.md

 Possible keywords to google for similar effect on linux: `create shell script`, `create cron task`

-## Creating `gdrive.token` file to use with Tinfoil
-Sadly, the OAuth library that is used in rustfoil saves Google Drive access token in different format from what Tinfoil expects.
-So to get the `gdrive.token` file for Tinfoil you can:
-Option a.
-Use any other tool that generates `gdrive.token`. (i.e. `SX Google Drive Token Generator`, `tingen`, `tinfoil_gdrive_generator`)
-Option b.
-Convert the file by hand.
-For that:
-  * create a copy of `token.json`, name it `gdrive.token` (i.e. run `copy token.json gdrive.token` in command line)
-  * open it with text editor of your choice (i.e. Notepad)
-  * find `{"access_token"` part.
-Delete **everything** before it (including `"token":`. `{` should be the first symbol in the file).
-  * go to the end of the file and replace all the brackets there with one `}`
-  * save the file
+## Setting up Google Drive auth in Tinfoil
+Use rustfoil with `--tinfoil-auth` flag to create the files needed to set up google auth in Tinfoil (i.e. just run `rustfoil --tinfoil-auth` once).
+By default it will create "COPY_TO_SD" folder where you run (can be altered with `--tinfoil-auth-path`).
+With the proper folder structure.
+Just copy its contents to the root of your SD (the whole "switch" folder, replacing files if you're asked to).
+Or go to "COPY_TO_SD\switch\tinfoil\" and just copy `credentials.json` and `gdrive.token` files from there.

-When you have the file - copy `credentials.json` and `gdrive.token` to `/switch/tinfoil` folder on your SD card.
-And add a souce in Tinfoil’s File Browser with protocol `gdrive:` and empty path.
+Then add a souce in Tinfoil’s File Browser with protocol `gdrive:` and empty path.
 It will make Tinfoil use said credentials at startup (and refresh if needed).

 ## Sharing index from gdrive
 * Add `--upload-my-drive --share-index` flags to rustfoil invocation.